is a day in Texas

 By Hermann Ehrenberg

-We marched in silence, not, however, in the direction we had anticipated, but along
+We marched in silence, not, however, in the direction we had anticipated,

-us to some eastern port, thence to be shipped to New Orleans, which, upon the
+conducting us to some eastern port, thence to be shipped to New Orleans,

-was something, however, in the profound silence of the Mexican
+There was something, however, in the profound silence of the Mexican

 were to be seen.